tylerschwartz1995/Text-Classification-using-Scibert-in-Pytorch/README.md

 # Text-Classification-using-Scibert-in-Pytorch
-Sentiment Classification on Academic Text using Pytorch (credit to https://mccormickml.com/2019/07/22/BERT-fine-tuning/)
+Text Classification on Academic Text using Pytorch (credit to https://mccormickml.com/2019/07/22/BERT-fine-tuning/)

 To find the best model, multiple models we're tried.
 I first tried by using Glove word embeddings with a LSTM.
 This model capped out at around 84% after trying different hyper-parameter combinations.
 I then tried the same thing but with a CNN.
 This model performed actually better with an accuracy around 85%.
 Next, to improve my performance, I researched into pre-trained models on hugging face (https://huggingface.co/).
 I first tried the 'bert_base' which achieved good scores of close to 86%.
 I tried different sequence lengths and achieved the optimal performance at a length 330 tokens, and a batch size of 32.
 I tried 'bert-large' as well but the size of the model was too big for my environment in colab.